lnkl26/capstone/Sprint Folders/Sprint 1 Documentation/Sprint 1 Reflection.md

 ### Jack Crawford

-(text here)
+During Spring 1, I primarily focused on the diet logging functionality as well as creating a basic foundation of the reminder function.
+Each function features UI buttons and interactables that can be used on multiple platforms, such as PC and mobile.
+Information can be manually entered, edited, and deleted, as well as exported into different file formats (such as .csv and .json).

+This sprint did come with some time constraints due to other classes needing attention, but ultimately served as a good indicator of how to increase efficiency of future sprints.

 ### Chet Hefton

 Implemented the base UI and navigation system.
 Set up the manifest.json meta data functionality.
-Set up the service worker progressive web app ending so that our application cahces the files and can run with no connection.
+Set up the service worker progressive web app ending so that our application caches the files and can run with no connection.
 Maintained trello board and bugs/bug fixes.
 Also created the med and logging functionalities which are still in dev but very nearly complete.

 ### Leann Kahal